Hospitality and tourism strategic planning business plan for market Premier Inn hotels

 Table of Contents

-The aim of the present report is an evaluation of the literature available on the concepts and perspectives of researchers about marketing through the social networking channels and other virtual communities.
+The aim of the present report is an evaluation of the literature available on the concepts and perspectives of researchers about Social media marketing or marketing through the social networking channels and other virtual communities.
 Mainly a review of literature is conducted in identifying the motivations of individuals to participate in virtual communities and how the Internet is enabling and empowering the customers.
-The specific aspects of marketing through social networking channels and the practical considerations of developing a strategy have also been evaluated.
+The specific aspects of Social media marketing and the practical considerations of developing a strategy have also been evaluated.

-The report mainly through the literature review is analysing the following of research questions
+The report mainly through the literature review on Social media marketing is analysing the following of research questions

 Online social networks have emerged as one of the most popular platforms used for communicating the messages of organisations to the customers.
-Several research studies have been conducted on the changes happening in the technological and communications area in many industrial segments where especially the companies need to adapt to the changing market conditions and customer requirements.
-According to Kumar, (2010) the online activities of bloggers who share the experiences about many organisations products and services has contributed to the development of websites and social media sites particularly focusing on specific areas such as food and beverages, travel etc. But according to Gillespie and Morrison, (2001) the marketing channels of social network even though considered as the modern and most innovative channel for reaching to the customers, there are several cases where organisations have suffered unfair and fair criticism which have dented the consumer loyalty.
+Several research studies have been conducted on the changes happening in the technological and communications area in many industrial segments where especially the companies need to adapt to the changing market conditions and customer requirements and hence Social media marketing.
+According to Kumar, (2010) the online activities of bloggers who share the experiences about many organisations products and services has contributed to the development of websites and social media sites particularly focusing on specific areas such as food and beverages, travel etc. But according to Gillespie and Morrison, (2001) Social media marketing even though considered as the modern and most innovative channel for reaching to the customers, there are several cases where organisations have suffered unfair and fair criticism which have dented the consumer loyalty.

 Several research studies have been conducted in order to identify and analyse the participants motivation to utilise the social networking channels other than the direct channels of engagement and communication.
 Yoo, Lee and Bai, (2011) have analysed that the maintenance of relationship with individuals far and wide (those people who are in contact with on a regular basis) and the possibility of anonymity which is required in certain social collaborations are the possible motivations for the individuals to utilise the social networking channels.
 Gray, Matear and Matheson, (2000) have identified that the modern concept of relationship is based on the links and establishment of strong relationship (considered as social capital) as a method for collaborating with each other.
 Moreover from a practical point of view, the ability of individuals to communicate with other individuals with whom they have weak ties and linkages in any easier manner and without the need to develop a strong relationship is one of the important considerations of the communication through social media sites (Bang, 2000).
 The ability of individuals to connect with interest groups and individuals who have common viewpoint and share the knowledge and opinions have contributed to the development of the intellectual capital (Gillespie and Morrison, 2001).